Max Planck PhDnet Statutes

 5.2.6 Working Groups

 The Working Groups are essential to the PhDnet’s mission, as they provide the principal platform for the network’s day-to-day activities.
-They are formed among the members of the General Assembly during the General Meeting, and each Group has a single Leader.
+They are formed among the members of the General Assembly during the General Meeting, and each Group has one or two Leader(s).
 Moreover, during the term, each Working Group Leader may add additional MPS-PhDs members at any time.
 The Working Group Leaders report regularly to the Steering Group.
-The initial communication between the GA and the Working Groups is carried out via the Steering Group, as each Working Group is assigned to one member of the Steering Group.
+The initial communication between the Administrative Headquarters and the Working Groups is carried out via the Steering Group, as each Working Group is assigned to one member of the Steering Group.

-• General Meeting Working Group (organizing the annual General Meeting)
+• General Meeting Working Group (organizing the annual General Meeting);

-• Secretary Working Group (administering and supporting the network)
+• Secretary Working Group (administering and supporting the network);

-• Web Working Group (designing and maintaining the PhDnet’s web presence).
+• Web Working Group (designing and maintaining the PhDnet’s web presence);

-• Offspring Working Group
+• Offspring Working Group (encouraging communication and outreach of MPS-PhDs);

-• Survey Working Group
+• Survey Working Group (compiling data, analyzing and publishing PhDnet survey reports);

 Upon a successful motion proposed by the Spokesperson, the General Assembly can establish additional Working Groups for a one-year term.
 Other successfully established Working Groups are published and listed on the official PhDnet website.

-5.3 Regional structure and officers
+5.3 Local structure and officers

-5.4.1 Internal PhD Representatives
+5.3.1 Internal PhD Representatives

 The MPS-PhDs affiliated with an institute elect Internal PhD Representatives for their institute as their direct representatives in the institute.
 Those MPS-PhDs are the local constituents of the elected Internal PhD Representatives for that institute.
 Internal PhD Representatives play a crucial role in the representation of MPS-PhDs at their institute.
 An institute’s Internal PhD Representatives maintain cohesion of their local constituents and represent the interests of those constituents to the institute’s management and administration.